Table of Contents

-Cloud services are not only a rising trend in the technology market, it also is an inseparable part of our daily life.
+Cloud services are not only a rising trend in the technology market but it also an inseparable part of our daily life.
 It appears everywhere, even though we rarely notice it.
-You start your day by interacting with the cloud via checking your phone for new emails and messages before you even get out of bed.
+You start your day by interacting with the cloud by checking your phone for new emails and messages before you even get out of bed.
 The cloud is there again when you use your phone’s maps app to check traffic conditions on the way to work.

 In this industry 4.0 era, cloud services offer effective assistance in storing and sharing data.
 Cloud services users can approach data from everywhere with nothing more than a computer, operating system, and internet connectivity.